Greater Tokyo Area

-The Greater Tokyo Area is the most populous metropolitan area in the world, consisting of the Kantō region of Japan (including Tokyo Metropolis and the prefectures of Chiba, Gunma, Ibaraki, Kanagawa, Saitama, and Tochigi) as well as the prefecture of Yamanashi of the neighboring Chūbu region.
+The Greater Tokyo Area is the third most populous metropolitan area in the world, consisting of the Kantō region of Japan (including Tokyo Metropolis and the prefectures of Chiba, Gunma, Ibaraki, Kanagawa, Saitama, and Tochigi) as well as the prefecture of Yamanashi of the neighboring Chūbu region.
 In Japanese, it is referred to by various terms, one of the most common being Capital Region (首都圏, Shuto-ken).

-As of 2016, the United Nations estimates the total population at 38,140,000.
-It covers an area of approximately 13,500 km^{2} (5,200 mi^{2}), giving it a population density of 2,642 people/km^{2}.
-It is the second-largest single metropolitan area in the world in terms of built-up or urban function landmass at 8,547 km^{2} (3,300 mi^{2}), behind only the New York City metropolitan area at 11,642 km^{2} (4,495 mi^{2}).
-With over US$2 trillion in GDP, Tokyo remains the second-largest metropolitan economy in the world, also behind New York.
+As of 2026, the United Nations estimates the total population at 36,954,512, making it the third-most populous urban area in the world.
+It is the second-largest single metropolitan area in the world in terms of built-up or urban function landmass at 8,547 sqkm, behind only the New York City metropolitan area at 4,495 sqmi.
+With around US$1.8 trillion in GDP, Tokyo remains the second-largest metropolitan economy in the world, also behind New York.
+According to the WIPO Innovation Cluster Rating 2025, the region is one of the three leading science and technology clusters in the world.